 Your website should be free of error codes like 404s, indexable on Google, have the correct protocol (i.e., HTTP vs. HTTPS), and more.

 Remember that websites are more than an online business card.
 They are tools that require maintenance and optimization.
-Be careful when choosing a website designer or template--not all designers understand technical SEO.
-If you are looking for build or improve your website, we offer SEO-friendly therapist websites.
+Be careful when choosing a website designer or template—not all designers understand technical SEO.

 So what all goes into technical SEO?